-- You also change volume and voices suiting best to your ears.
+- You also change the volume and voices suiting best to your ears.

-This feature eases any difficulties responding to the navigational calls.
-As it signals any turns and diversions few secs earlier, you don’t have to worry about any spatial miscalculations.
+This feature eases any difficulties responding to navigational calls.
+As it signals any turns and diversions a few seconds earlier, you don’t have to worry about any spatial miscalculations.

-Have a Back up: Whenever possible, drive while someone accompanying you.
-Go with someone with driving experience to assist you on road.
-Getting real time assistance from a human being is way better and comforting than relying on technology.
-And if, for some unknown reason, your brain decided to turn on the severe panic mode, then your buddy can take the wheels for the moment.
+Whenever possible, drive while someone accompanying you.
+Go with someone with driving experience to assist you on the road.
+Getting real-time assistance from a human being is way better and more comforting than relying on technology.
+And if for some unknown reason, your brain decides to turn on the severe panic mode, then your buddy can take the wheels for the moment.

-Progressive muscle relaxation: Do progressive muscle relaxing exercises just before driving to keep you calm while driving on road.
-Doing pmr for about 20 minutes on regular basis will train you how to hold and release tension whenever body demands.
+Do progressive muscle relaxing exercises just before driving to keep you calm while driving on the road.
+Doing PMR for about 20 minutes on a regular basis will train you on how to hold and release tension whenever your body demands it.
 This can improve your sense of control over your mood, reduce the frequency of panic attacks, and increase your concentration.
-There are many pmr related exercises to try but we specifically mentioned ones that will help you calm yourself while driving.
+There are many PMR-related exercises to try but we specifically mentioned ones that will help you calm yourself while driving.

-First, sit in a comfortable position, with eyes closed.
+First, sit in a comfortable position, with your eyes closed.
 Tighten each muscle group for 7-10 seconds and then release it for 15 – 20 seconds.
-Do following in any order as you’re comfortable with but it’s recommend to start with the upper body and then move to the lower part:
+Do the following in any order you’re comfortable with but it’s recommended to start with the upper body and then move to the lower part:

-- Take few deep breaths.
-Expand belly as you breathe in and contract as you exhale.
+- Take a few deep breaths.
+Expand your belly as you breathe in and contract as you exhale.

 - Lift your shoulder to your ears, hold, then release and breathe.

-- Concentrate on your back, squeezing shoulder blades together.
+- Concentrate on your back, squeezing your shoulder blades together.
 Hold, then release.
 Breathe in and out.

-- Tighten left thigh by clenching it’s biceps, hold, then release.
+- Tighten the left thigh by clenching its biceps, hold, then release.
 Breathe in and out.
 Repeat it with the other thigh.

-- Flex your left calf, hold, then release.
+- Flex your left calf, hold, and then release.
 Repeat with left calf.

-- Tense your toes on left foot, hold, then release.
-Repeat with right foot.
+- Tense your toes on your left foot, hold, then release.
+Repeat with the right foot.

-Assistive Equipments: Prepare yourself well for driving.
+Prepare yourself well for driving.
 Use assistance to ensure safety.
 There are several on the market but only a couple actually serves the need of a person with a learning disability.
-The idea here is to make driving as comfortable for your eyes and mind.
+The idea here is to make driving comfortable for your eyes and mind.

-Instead of re-opening google maps on mobile to look up for maps.
-Try getting your hands on GPS device for your car if you don’t have one.
-Almost every GPS does a fine job for assistance but recommended are the ones with warning voice signals, simple user interface, good display and animations, accurately updated maps.
-You can also use mobile holders for this purpose, however we want least distraction on your mind while driving.
+Instead of re-opening Google Maps on mobile to look up maps.
+Try getting your hands on the GPS device for your car if you don’t have one.
+Almost every GPS does a fine job for assistance but recommended are the ones with warning voice signals, simple user interface, good display, and animations, and accurately updated maps.
+You can also use mobile holders for this purpose, however, we want the least distraction on your mind while driving.

 Sticky notes on car windshield is a big no. It blocks your view and you don’t want any adhesive on the glass at all.
-As said earlier that we don’t want any distractions while driving.
-Hence, we’ll scope out the use of smartphone as well.
+As said earlier we don’t want any distractions while driving.
+Hence, we’ll scope out the use of the smartphone as well.
 The best thing to do is to use Notepad or a Memopad.
-Use ones that can be attached to the dashboard with side pocket for pen (In case you forget it).
-Place it so that its easy visibile without blocking any front view.
+Use ones that can be attached to the dashboard with a side pocket for a pen (In case you forget it).
+Place it so that it is easily visible without blocking any front view.